kepop1/react-starter-ts/README.md

 Like the React Native starter kit (see [here](https://github.com/kepop1/react-native-starter-ts)) with this being a React Web App there's no extra boilerplate other than having npm/yarn installed.
 It's built on top of Vite & React(see [here](https://vitejs.dev/guide/))

+> If you want something more, I've put up some pull requests with changes in that build some extra functionality e.g. auto login in.
+See: https://github.com/kepop1/react-starter-ts/pulls

 ## Outline

 This starter will setup you up with a project has: